realpython/aws-lambda-code-execute/blog/blog.md

 ## Update the Form

-Now, to update the form, first add the URL to the `grade` function in *assets/main.js*:
+Now, to update the form, to send the POST request to the API Gateway endpoint, first add the URL to the `grade` function in *assets/main.js*:

 ```javascript
 function grade(payload) {